jtiosue/autolight/README.md

 - Aspect ratio.
 [Maybe relevant](https://stackoverflow.com/questions/66775386/moviepy-distorting-concatenated-portrait-videos).
 In the meantime, when the aspect ratio gets messed up, just manually supply `height` or `width` for a clip.
 - Fade text, `bg_color` needs to be transparent: [https://github.com/Zulko/moviepy/issues/400](https://github.com/Zulko/moviepy/issues/400).
 Possibly use masks?
-- Include padding so that crossfades work.
+- Include padding so that crossfades work (for video and audio).
 See [here](https://www.reddit.com/r/moviepy/comments/2f43e3/crossfades/).